 As a long term investor, the Investment Adviser's investment process takes into account the long term prospects (including long term sustainability) of an investment, accordingly taking into account NZAMi and sustainability are inherently aligned to the Investment Adviser's investment process.
+Achieving net zero emissions by 2050 or sooner involves the efforts of a number of participants across the globe.
+There is no guarantee the Investment Adviser's commitment to NZAMi will be met or that the global outcome of net zero emissions by 2050 or sooner will be met.

-J Use of Derivatives for Hedging (including Efficient Portfolio Management)
+M Use of Derivatives for Hedging (including Efficient Portfolio Management)